 |Based on crowdsourced data published by Numbeo.

 All students who are enrolled full-time at university do not need a work permit to work in Ireland.

-However, non-EU / EEA / Swiss students will need a valid Irish Residence Permit (IRP) from either the Irish Naturalisation and Immigration Service (INIS) or the Garda National Immigration Bureau (GNIB).
-You will also need the INIS Stamp 2, enabling a maximum of 20 hours per week during the academic year and 40 hours per week during holidays.
+However, non-EU / EEA / Swiss students will need a valid Irish Residence Permit (IRP) from the Irish Immigration Service.
+You will also need the Stamp 2, enabling a maximum of 20 hours per week during the academic year and 40 hours per week during holidays.

 Many Irish doctorates follow a structured PhD programme with industry placements and / or engagement with research enterprise partners.
 These may require specific immigration permission or documentation and may affect your ability to carry out other work.
 You should contact your university for more information.